jagadeeshwithu/jagadeeshwithu.github.io/_posts/2015-07-23-Recommendations.markdown

 </strong>

 <p>
 Well here it is for you guys...!
-Wilderhood started 'Recommended Trips' section on 'Recitals' and option of booking their trips to their favourite destinations.
+Wilderhood started 'Recommended Trips' section on 'Recitals' and option of booking trips to their favourite destinations.
 </p>

 <img src="{{ site.baseurl }}/img/reco1.png" alt="Recommended trips on Wilderhood">